Being breast awarePatient Information Leaflet

-5. In-drawing of the nipple, or alteration in its direction
+In-drawing of the nipple, or alteration in its position

 Discharge from the nipple for no apparent reason

-Go to your GP if you notice anything unusual or are worried.
+Go to your GP if you notice anything unusual or you are worried.

-The following organisations offer advice and practical support for people concerned about or living with breast cancer;
+The following organisations can also offer advice and practical support for people concerned about or living with breast cancer;

-The Haven is a UK charity supporting the physical and emotional needs of anyone affected by breast cancer.
+The Breast Cancer Haven is a UK charity supporting the physical and emotional needs of anyone affected by breast cancer

-Breast Cancer Care – Patient support, helpine and prosthesis fitting service
+Breast Cancer Now – Patient support and helpline

-Macmillan offer information, practical help and suport for people living with cancer.
+Macmillan offer information, practical help and support for people living with cancer

 Maggie’s offer support and help for people living with cancer.
 Maggie’s centres are located nationally alongside NHS hospitals or online